 “I am thinking.”

 “My bottom!” moans Mathos, curled into a ball on the stone floor.
 He howls in pain.
-“Now I know how my Great Uncle Mario must’ve felt when he sat on that invisible porcupine.”
+“Now I know how my Great Uncle Maurice must’ve felt the time he sat on that invisible porcupine.”

 “Jake?”
 Elaine gives him a questioning look.

 “Like the Legend of the Crown,” she finishes for him, suddenly excited.
 “From the Book of Legends.
 ‘Only one bonded by blood to the Sun King shall have the Crown.'”

 “But none of us are–” Her eyes grow wide.
 “Look out.”
 She plucks the crown from the air an instant before it strikes Jake in the head.

 The Guardians appear, one to either side of the cleric, drawn by the crown.
 Spectral swords rise to strike.
 “Scarlet!” cries Elaine, and tosses the crown in the other woman’s direction.